sass/node-sass/.github/ISSUE_TEMPLATE/Bug_report.md

 ---

 <!--
 Before opening an Install issue:

 - If you're running Node 10, you must be running node-sass 4.9.
 - Check that the version of node-sass you're trying to install supports your version of Node by looking at the release page for that version https://github.com/sass/node-sass/releases
-- If you're running the latest verions of Node, you'll likely need the latest node-sass, we don't backport support to old versions of node-sass
+- If you're running the latest versions of Node, you'll likely need the latest node-sass, we don't backport support to old versions of node-sass
 - Read the common workarounds in https://github.com/sass/node-sass/blob/master/TROUBLESHOOTING.md
+- Common issues we're tracking can be found by looking at the `Pinned` label https://github.com/sass/node-sass/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3APinned+

 **When reporting any bug, YOU MUST PROVIDE THE FOLLOWING INFORMATION or your issue will be closed without discussion**